AlexWorx/ALib-Class-Library/docs/pages/Tools.md

 \I{################################################################################################}
 # 1. Pretty Printers for GNU Debugger (gdb) ## {#alibtools_debug_helpers_gdb}

-GNU debugger supports python scripts that allow the display of complex data types with so called
+GNU debugger supports python scripts that allow the display of complex data types with so-called
 \https{pretty printers,sourceware.org/gdb/onlinedocs/gdb/Pretty-Printing-API.html#Pretty-Printing-API}.
-\alib provides such script for some of its most important classes, for example, all string types, class \alib{files;File}, class \alib{config;Variable} and several more.
+\alib provides such script for some of its most important classes, for example, all string types, class \alib{files;File}, class \alib{variables;Variable} and several more.

 The script is found in the ALox source folder under